Eliza Grey: Marriage

 A portrait painting of Lady Grey at Mansion House, Kawau Island.

 George Grey (then, Lieutenant) was a visiting magistrate in Albany when he met Eliza, at Strawberry Hill Farm.
 George and Eliza married on 2 November 1839 at the farm after a brief two month courtship.
 She was fifteen and he was twenty-seven.

 On 5 March 1840, they journeyed upon the Caledonia to England.
 Soon after they departed, Eliza's brother Seymour, who had travelled to farewell the couple out of Princess Royal harbour was caught in an accident.
 An issue occurred with the vessel's mast and it capsized, throwing everyone overboard.
-The harbour master and Seymour where the only two that drowned.
+The harbour master and Seymour were the only two that drowned.

 In 1841, on board the Lord Glenelg, they returned to Australia when George Grey was appointed the third Governor of South Australia, a position he held until 1845.
 During the voyage, on 16 February, Eliza gave birth to a boy, who was named George, after his father.
 On 25 July 1841, the child died after only five months.
 It has widely noted that George blamed Eliza for his death, claiming their child was neglected.
 It is also noted that these events put significant strain on their marriage and saw them both grow apart and away from social life of the time.

 During her time in South Australia, Eliza sent over 300 specimens of plants to the British Museum.
 In correspondence with the museum's, John Edward Gray, John Gould, geologist Charles Lyell and Professor Richard Owen, George Grey explained that Eliza kept a male and female honey possum, as pets.
 Subsequently, John Gray named the Tarsipes spenserae after Eliza's maiden name, Spencer.
 These findings were published by the Society on 8 March 1842.
 The scientific name was accepted for nearly 150 years and it wasn't until post-1970 that an earlier claim by Gervais & Verreaux (albeit by only 5 days) was recognised.

 After some time in South Australia, in 1845 Eliza travelled with George to New Zealand onboard the Elphinstone where he was Governor of New Zealand till 1853.
 In 1848 Grey was created a Knight Commander of the Order of the Bath, making Eliza 'Lady' Grey.

 During her time in New Zealand it was noted that Eliza was often alone and miserable in Government House, as George was working all over New Zealand.